Select Tab

 Recognition of Previous studies (transfers):

-The program recognises formal prior learning activities of students.
-Specifically, in the case of a candidate that has undertaken formal education at postgraduate level in relevant fields, enrolling to the MBA-PPM may allow the transfer of up to a maximum of 30 ECTS credits (amounting to one third of the programme and 50% of the taught part).
+The program recognizes formal prior learning activities of students.
+Specifically, in the case of a candidate that has undertaken formal education at the postgraduate level in relevant fields, enrolling in the MBA-PPM may allow the transfer of up to a maximum of 30 ECTS credits (amounting to one-third of the program and 50% of the taught part).
 Such candidates should, along with their application form, submit official transcripts (grade reports) and syllabi (course descriptions) for all University postgraduate coursework previously taken.
-Transcripts are evaluated by an ad-hoc Transfer Committee consisting of the Program Coordinator and two other academic staff members, in order to determine the number of credits to be transferred, in accordance with MBA-PPM program curriculum requirements.
+Transcripts are evaluated by an ad-hoc Transfer Committee consisting of the Program Coordinator and two other academic staff members, in order to determine the number of credits to be transferred, by MBA-PPM program curriculum requirements.

 Transfer students, regardless of the number of credits transferred should complete at least sixty of the ECTS credits required by the Program at Frederick University in order to be eligible for graduation.